Edgybees lands $5.5 million to save lives with AR drones

 Augmented reality and drones.
-It sounds like a match made in entertainment heaven, but one company is using the combination of drone technology and AR to help save lives across the world.
+It sounds like a match made in entertainment heaven, but one company is using the combination of drone technology and AR to help save lives.

 Today, Edgybees — whose technology enables augmented reality (AR) on high-speed platforms such as drones and cars — has announced a seed round of $5.5 million to expand its operations.